vecnathewhisperd0/fdroidclient/README.md

 ## Direct download

-You can [download the application](https://f-droid.org/FDroid.apk) directly from our site or [browse it in the repo](https://f-droid.org/app/org.fdroid.fdroid).
+You can [download the application](https://f-droid.org/FDroid.apk) directly from our site or [browse it in the repo](hhttps://f-droid.org/packages/org.fdroid.fdroid/).

 ## Contributing

-See our [Contributing doc](CONTRIBUTING.md) for information on how to report issues, translate the app into your language or help with development.
+See our [Contributing doc](CONTRIBUTING.md) for information on how to report issues, help translate the app into your language, or help with development.

 ## IRC